 If the vehicle is being driven with low tire pressure, the warning light will illuminate.
-A CHECK TIRE PRESSURE warning also appears in the vehicle information display.
-If you select the tire pressure information in the display (if so equipped), the LOW PRESSURE warning message will be displayed.
-The tire pressure for each tire will also be displayed.
+A CHECK TIRE PRES (pressure) warning message is also displayed in the odometer.

 When the low tire pressure warning light illuminates, you should stop and adjust the tire pressure of all 4 tires to the recommended COLD tire pressure shown on the Tire and Loading Information label located in the driver's door opening.
-The low tire pressure warning light does not automatically turn off when the tire pressure is adjusted.
+The low tire pressure warning light does not automatically turn off when the tire pressure is adiusted.
 After the tire is inflated to the recommended pressure, the vehicle must be driven at speeds above 16 MPH (25 km/h) to activate the TPMS and turn off the low tire pressure warning light.
 Use a tire pressure gauge to check the tire pressure.

-The CHECK TIRE PRESSURE warning appears each time the ignition switch is placed in the ON position as long as the low tire pressure warning light remains illuminated.
+The low tire pressure warning light remains illuminated until the tires are inflated to the recommended cold tire pressure.
+The CHECK TIRE PRES warning message is displayed each time the ignition switch is placed in the ON position as long as the low tire pressure warning light remains illuminated.

-For additional information, see "Vehicle information display" in the "Instruments and controls" section and "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section and in the "In case of emergency" section.
+For additional information, see "Check tire pressure warning message" in the "Instruments and controls" section and "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section and in the "In case of emergency" section.